 Services for people who need an interpreter or translations

-The Translating and Interpreting Service (TIS) has interpreters in over 120 languages and dialects.
+The Translating and Interpreting Service (TIS) has interpreters in more than 120 languages and dialects.

 To use this service please phone either: